nobu-h-o/Java-CP/documents/Strings.md

     }
 }
 ```
-The idea here is to delete 2 characters at the front of the sb when there are 2 consecutive '0's and to delete 1 character at the front when there aren't, while counting how many times we delete the
+The idea here is to delete 2 characters at the front of the sb when there are 2 consecutive '0's and to delete 1 character at the front when there aren't,
-characters.
+while counting how many times we delete the characters.
+We have to be careful around deleting characters in a sb as the indexes would move to account for
+the loss.
 This problem was also featured on [ABC283](https://atcoder.jp/contests/abc283/tasks/abc283_c) as problem C. So, if you were able to solve this, congrats!
 You just solved a C problem!
 </details>

 ### Extra